katcipis/sophia/notes/books/algorithms-live-by.md

 The really interesting insight is that caches are not just an economical way to store most used data, it is physically impossible to not have caches in most cases even if you had money.
-Take the library example, if you build an enormous table then it would be slow to search through it anyway, it lost its purpose of being fast because to be fast it NEEDS to be small.
+Take the library example, if you build an enormous table (since caches are fast lets make everything a cache) then it would be slow to search through it anyway, it lost its purpose of being fast because to be fast it NEEDS to be small.
+So you can have a cache and be fast on a lot of access or not have it and always be slow, but there is no option that will deliver you cache like performance to all accesses unless your dataset is small (again, more and more that will not be the case).

 The same thing happens to processors.
 The first naive impression that you get when you see how fast caches are on processors is